StefanSchroeder/Gocal/README.md

 ==========

 * The event file must be encoded in UTF-8.
-* When you have multiple events on the same date, they are colliding.
+* When you have multiple events on the same date, they are overlapping.
 I don't intend to fix that.
 * Not all text will fit into the cells with some settings, because the font size is not adapted dynamically to the paper format.
 It's a feature, not a bug.